Hope for Colombia!

 Colombia is a beautiful country, but more than 50 years of civil war have left deep scars.
 Many lives have been affected by internal conflicts, numerous murders, kidnappings, and drug-related violence.
 Over the past 20 years, many people have fled from rural areas to the cities, and there has also been a large influx of refugees from Venezuela (over 3 million in Colombia).

-There is a significant gap between the rich and the poor, causing major social problems.
-One-third of the population lives below the poverty line.
+There is a significant gap between the rich and the poor causing major social problems.
+One-third of the population lives below the poverty level.
 Many families experience domestic violence, and issues such as addiction, youth gangs, and teenage pregnancies are prevalent.
-Officially, there has been peace since 2016, but in some areas, violence persists.
+Officially, there has been peace since 2016, but, in some areas, violence persists.
 However, people dare to dream of a better future again.
 Hope for Colombia!

 Desire